RePAIRProject/fragment-restoration/README.md

 ### Inpainting

-## Semantic segmentation of fragments
+## Semantic Segmentation of Fragments

 For more information about the semantic classes, please refer to the [MoFF readme file](https://github.com/RePAIRProject/fragment-restoration/tree/e-heritage/Dataset/MoFF.md).